Research & Science

 When I started searching for colleges, I had no idea what I wanted.
 I had two very common majors in mind—English and history—that almost every university offered.
 I toured and applied to public and private, big and small, in-state and out-of-state institutions, waiting for that feeling I'd heard oth…

-Tags: Education Abroad , Honors College , Research & Science
+Tags: Education Abroad , College of Honors and Global Education , Research & Science

 Admissions